Ahajha/glfwpp-conan/README.md

 # glfwpp-conan
-A basic Conan package for the glfw-pp library
+A basic Conan package for the glfwpp library

 ## How to install the package
 ```